bobbicodes/bob/README.md

     "Derp dee derp!"

-It takes like 2 seconds, all you need is your machine's C compiler.
+It takes like 2 seconds, all you need is a C compiler.
+To check if it's there type:

+	cc --version

 # Build Bob
 Download bob.c and (from its directory) enter: